Thomas Swan has a PhD in experimental psychology. He specializes in the cognitive science of religion.

 16. Research has shown that religion is becoming increasingly popular in prisons (PDF), which are now seen as a hotbed for conversion.
 Prisoners are likely to reflect on their rejection from society, and may therefore desire the moral structure and social acceptance that religion offers.
 Furthermore, incarceration and the threat of violence from other inmates may be significant causes of anxiety.

-17. Guilt is another negative emotion that appears to precede conversion. showed that 55% of sudden religious converts had previously suffered with guilt, compared with 8.5% for the control group.
-Similar findings were A study replicated 40 years later.
+17. Guilt is another negative emotion that appears to precede conversion.
+A study showed that 55% of sudden religious converts had previously suffered with guilt, compared with 8.5% for the control group.
+Similar findings were replicated 40 years later.

 18. An experiment showed that trait anxiety (proneness to anxiety) was significantly higher in individuals who had undergone a sudden religious conversion when compared with people who underwent gradual conversions, or the non-religious.
 They also found that regular churchgoers demonstrated less anxiety (despite any proneness to it), suggesting a mood-management effect.